OXID-eSales/paypal-documentation/installation.rst

 |step| Activating the module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The PayPal module has to be activated in the shop.
 In the :guilabel:`Overview` tab of the module, click the :guilabel:`Activate` button.

+In case the PayPal payment method will be used via the GraphQL API, please first ensure that the Graphql Storefront module is properly activated.

 |step| Deleting temporary files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^